vdavez/website/content/posts/2024-01-28-conditional-deduping-in-a-dataframe.md

 | banana  | fruit     | 2024-01-28 |
 | salmon  | seafood   | 2024-01-28 |

-See how there is two fewer rows?
+See how there are two fewer rows?
 The second banana and the second salmon entries drop off, but the second lettuce entry stays.

 ## How can you do that?